Providence Park

-Providence Park (formerly Jeld-Wen Field; PGE Park; Civic Stadium; originally Multnomah Stadium; and from 1893 until the stadium was built, Multnomah Field) is an outdoor soccer venue located in the Goose Hollow neighborhood of Portland, Oregon.
+Providence Park (Note: Formerly Jeld-Wen Field, PGE Park, Civic Stadium, originally Multnomah Stadium, and from 1893 until the stadium was built, Multnomah Field) is an outdoor soccer venue located in the Goose Hollow neighborhood of Portland, Oregon, United States.
 It is the home of the Portland Timbers of Major League Soccer (MLS) and Portland Thorns FC of the National Women's Soccer League (NWSL).
 Providence Park is currently the oldest facility to be configured as a soccer-specific stadium for use by an MLS team, and is one of the most historic grounds used by any United States professional soccer team.
 It has existed in rudimentary form since 1893, and as a complete stadium since 1926.

 Providence Park has been the home of the Timbers since 1975.
 The stadium has been host to several major United States soccer events including U.S. national team matches, Soccer Bowl '77, the 1999 and 2003 FIFA Women's World Cup, the 2013 CONCACAF Gold Cup, the 2014 MLS All-Star Game, the 2015 NWSL Championship Game, and MLS Cup 2021.

 The Portland-based Multnomah Athletic Club was founded in 1891 and soon constructed the stadium for their amateur sports teams beginning in 1893.
 In 1926, the facility was expanded into a complete stadium, including the upper seating bowl and the wooden benches which can still be found in the park.
 In 1956, the stadium was renovated in earnest for the first time to reflect its growing usage in the community.
 In 1966 the City of Portland purchased the park and renamed it Civic Stadium.

 It was renovated in 2001 to accommodate the Timbers and the Portland Beavers, while the naming rights of the stadium were purchased by Portland General Electric and it was renamed PGE Park.
 In 2011, the park underwent renovations again, this time so it could accommodate the Portland Timbers MLS franchise and a year later the stadium name rights were sold, this time to Jeld-Wen (Jeld-Wen Field).
 In 2014, the name was changed again to Providence Park after Providence Health & Services bought the naming rights.

 A 2019 expansion raised the capacity to 25,218 and added a multi-level facade to the East End.
 Until 2023, the Portland Timbers sold out every game at Providence Park since moving to MLS in 2011, and the Thorns set a single-game National Women's Soccer League attendance record in August 2019 with a sell-out crowd of the same capacity.
 In 2019, both clubs ranked among the top ten in attendance among professional soccer teams (men's or women's) in the United States and Canada.